AdaYuanChen/Supycap/README.md

 'The standard deviation of the average is 0.553348977252065' 'The average ESRs is 11.724686851851855'
-'The standard deviation of the ESRs is 0.023315957315381737'
+'The standard deviation of the ESRs is 0.023315957315381737' 'Lower half of the voltage range in the discharge curve was used for capacitance calculations' 'Constant second derivative method was used for ESR calculations'
 ```

 </div>